-Gross sales include the total of all sales activity during a reported period.
+Gross sales includes the total of all sales activity during a reported period.
 It excludes sales deductions such as sales discounts, sales returns, and sales allowances.
-Gross sales figures track how effective sales efforts are, assuming there were no deductions.
-When you deduct these items, what you have left is net sales or revenue.

-A liability refers to anything a business owes.
-This includes loans, mortgages, and advance payment for goods and services not yet delivered or rendered.
+A liability refers to any financial amount a business owes.
+This includes trade and accounts payable, accrued expenses, loans, mortgages, and even advance payments received from customers for goods and services not yet delivered or rendered.
 Liabilities are reported on balance sheets as short-term (current) and long-term liabilities.
-Current liabilities are typically debts or obligations that are due within a year.
-This includes short-term loans, interest, and taxes.
-Long-term liabilities are due over a longer period.
+Current liabilities are typically obligations that are due within a year.

 Non-Operating Expenses and Loss